teamwalnut/rescript-urql/docs/advanced.md

 ### The `Empty` constructor

-The `Empty` constructor is reserved for the rare case where `reason-urql` has made a request to your GraphQL API but neither `data` nor `errors` were returned.
+The `Empty` constructor is reserved for the rare case where `rescript-urql` has made a request to your GraphQL API but neither `data` nor `errors` were returned.
 In practice, this case is very rare.
 It may occur if your user goes offline unexpectedly or if your GraphQL API returns `undefined` in cases where no data matches a particular resolver.
 Think of it as your fallback case.